Join 8000 others and follow Sean Hull on twitter @hullsean.

 SQL is derided by many and for good reason.
 It’s key to scalability yet terribly difficult to write good code.

-1. Get rid of those Subqueries!
+1. Get Rid of Those Subqueries!

-Subqueries are a standard part of SQL, unfortunately MySQL doesn’t handle them very well.
+Subqueries are a standard part of SQL, unfortunately, MySQL doesn’t handle them very well.
 Luckily there’s a sweet rewrite that can put you in the fast lane.
-Here’s how to speedup a MySQL subquery by rewriting as a join.
+Here’s how to speed up a MySQL subquery by rewriting as a join.

 Note that another compelling reason to upgrade to MySQL 5.6 is that this tweak has been rolled into the optimizer.
 Hoorah!